Unforgiven (1999): Aftermath

 After getting disqualified in her WWF Intercontinental Championship match against Jeff Jarrett at Unforgiven, Chyna continued to pursue the Intercontinental Championship.
-On the September 27 episode of Raw is War, Chyna pinned Jarrett in a Battle of the Sexes pitting Chyna and Debra against Jarrett and Tom Prichard.
+On the September 27 episode of Raw is War, Chyna pinned Jarrett in a Battle of the Sexes pitting Chyna, and Debra against Jarrett, and Tom Prichard.
 The pre-match stipulation was that Chyna would earn another Intercontinental Championship opportunity if she pinned Jarrett, and as a result, earned the opportunity.
 On September 30, their match was made a Good Housekeeping match.
 At No Mercy, Chyna defeated Jarrett in a Good Housekeeping match to become the first and only female Intercontinental Champion in WWF.
-This match was Jarrett's last match in WWF as he left the promotion and joined rival promotion World Championship Wrestling (WCW).
+This match was Jarrett's last match in WWF, as he left the promotion, and joined rival promotion World Championship Wrestling (WCW).

+WWF Women's Champion Ivory feuded with WWF Hall of Famers The Fabulous Moolah, and Mae Young, culminating at No Mercy with Moolah defeating Ivory to become the oldest WWF Women's Champion in history at age 76.

 Reception

 In 2017, Kevin Pantoja of 411Mania gave the event a rating of 5.5 [Not So Good], stating, "Some good, some bad.
-The show started off horribly rough.
-Venis/Blackman, the European and Women’s Titles, and Acolytes/Dudleys didn’t do anything for me.
-Jarrett/Chyna was about as good as they could’ve done and I enjoyed the Tag Team Title match more than I expected.
-The Kennel from Hell is the only stain on the second half and it’s historically bad.
-However, Jericho/X-Pac turned things around and the main event was good enough for me to give this show a score above the average mark.
+The show started rough.
+Venis/Blackman, the European, and Women’s Titles, and Acolytes/Dudleys didn’t do anything for me.
+Jarrett/Chyna was about as good as they could’ve done, and I enjoyed the Tag Team Title match more than I expected.
+The Kennel from Hell is the only stain on the second half, and it’s historically bad.
+However, Jericho/X-Pac turned things around, and the main event was good enough for me to give this show a score above the average mark.
 Slight thumbs up, which didn’t happen often in 1999."

+The Kennel From Hell match had a negative reception.
+It has been called one of the worst gimmick matches in history, as the dogs showed no hostility toward the competitors, and instead urinated, defecated, and even mated outside the ring.
+WWF booker Vince Russo called it the worst booking of his career.
+Wrestling Observer Newsletter awarded the match as the Worst Worked Match of the Year.
+PWInsider's Mike Johnson called it one of the worst PPVs ever.